nf-core/mag/docs/output.md

 <summary>Output files</summary>

 - `samplesheet/`
-  - `[nf_core_pipeline].csv`: a samplesheet in CSV format that can be directly used as input for the specified nf-core pipeline
+  - `[generate_downstream_samplesheet].csv`: a samplesheet in CSV format that can be directly used as input for the specified nf-core pipeline

 </details>